NikyAviator/juliakocevas/README.md

 ```

 To reach our cluster locally we need to map a Port to an IP address with the following command:

+Note: When using Minikube, LoadBalancer services will show `<pending>` for `EXTERNAL-IP` because Minikube does not create a cloud load balancer.
+Instead, you can access the service via `minikube service` to map it to a local port.

 ```bash
 minikube service first-app